 Lyft, a city-based transportation company, is rapidly catching up with Uber in both branding and market share.
 In 2018 Gil Arditi, Head of Machine Learning Products at Lyft, spoke at a conference about how Lyft is using RPA/AI / ML.

-In terms of process, Lyft now has a fully functional AIOps model that helps align all the necessary stakeholders (Data Science, Operations, Software Engineering), ultimately helping to launch new/improved RPA models faster.
+Regarding the process, Lyft now has a fully functional AIOps model that helps align all the necessary stakeholders (Data Science, Operations, Software Engineering), ultimately helping to launch new/improved RPA models faster.

 Yazdi Balgi, Walmart’s senior vice president of global business services and emerging technology, highlighted several challenges they solve for Walmart’s back-office applications (also called shared services) that he leads.
 Traditionally, Walmart has taken advantage of automation capabilities such as Robotic Process Automation (RPA) that can help with day-to-day office tasks such as digitizing documents.
-RPA systems use rule-based automation with visual flowcharts and scripted flowcharts to automate internal service processes.
+RPA systems use rule-based automation with visual and scripted flowcharts to automate internal service processes.

 Walmart’s back office handles 200 million + accounts receivable and 2.3 million + salary employees.